AlexNorell/website/content/post/2022-ski-season/index.md

 ### Salt Lake City

 We spent a long weekend in Salt Lake City skiing Alta and Snowbird.
-My family came in to ski it with us.
+My family came to Utah to ski it with us.
 We stayed at the Residence Inn in Sandy.
 It was such a fun experience sharing Alta and Snowbird with our family and bringing them to some of our favorite mountains.

 {{< image-gallery images="images/helicopter_crash_mineral_basin.webp|Aftermath of the Helicopter Crash|Two helicopters crashed at the bottom of Mineral Basin lift.
 This photo was taken after riding the chair back up.,images/alta_pow_skis.webp|Demo skis for Powder day at Alta|Demoed some Atomic Bent Chetler Power Skis for a powder day at Alta and had a blast with them,images/family_at_snowbird.webp|Family at Snowbird|Standing in Mineral Basin after going through the Peruvian Tunnel at Snowbird" >}}